TREE-Edu/skill-mattermost/README.md

 * `switch channels`

 This is a work in progress that will most likely evolve to include the upcoming Converse method.

+*This is a desktop only skill and will have little use on a Mark1 device (for now)